marcusoftnet/marcusoftnet.github.io/_posts/2023-05-04-they-dont-know-what-they-are-doing.md

 ## Best in class

-The best I have expreienced in this regard is Spotify.
+The best I have experienced in this regard is Spotify.
 And that is also a place where just about everyone gets a information overload shock the first weeks.
 When I worked there, 5 years ago, they had over 4000 Slack channels.
 And that is in addition to mailing lists, dashboards, documents and wikis etc. They are communicating like crazy - the only problem is to try to wade through it and know what is important.

 (Before I continue - I heard the same sentiments and statements as above even at Spotify.
 Just a little bit less)

 The differences that I saw at Spotify that I haven't seen elsewhere are a few:

 - They had processes in place to coordinate the overall priorities of the company.
-They only ran 9 big projects and they were stackranked.
+They only ran 9 big projects and they were stack ranked.
 Everyone in the company knew and adhered to that priority
 - They had a culture of "always assume positive intent" that was very apparent and concrete.
-This helped a lot as even confusing messages could be understood if you started with an idea about "it's probably well intendended"
+This helped a lot as even confusing messages could be understood if you started with an idea about "it's probably well intended"
 - There was a strong culture of sharing and giving input.
 At Spotify, if you asked for comments on a document and sent it to 10 people - you got a lot of comments.
 People naturally saw this as part of their job.

 These simple tools and strong culture helped Spotify to overcome some of these problems.